majafary/katacoda-scenarios/esm-helloworld/step1.md

 `oc apply -f helloworld-minishift.yaml`{{execute T1}}

+`oc get pods`{{execute T1}}

 Wait for pods to be created.
 You can execute this command again to verify.
-Alternatively use -w

-`oc get pods`{{execute T1}}
+Alternatively manually type the command and use -w to continue watching.
+Once all pods are created, exit using CTRL+C

-Add privileged access to the pods
+Now, add privileged access to the pods

 `oc adm policy add-scc-to-user privileged -z default -n myproject`{{execute T1}}